EdGaere/DATETIME/README.md

 # DATETIME
-A benchmark to measure LLM datetime translation and reasoning capabilities.
+A new benchmark to measure LLM translation and computation capabilities

 ## Benchmarks